se2p/whisker/README.md

-  -o, --isLiveOutputCoverage          If new output of the coverage should be printed regularly (default: false) -l, --isLiveLogEnabled              If the new output of the log should be printed regularly (default: false) -g, --isGeneticSearch               If new tests should be generated via genetic search (default: false) -h, --help                          display help for command
+  -o, --isLiveOutputCoverage          If new output of the coverage should be printed regularly (default: false) -l, --isLiveLogEnabled              If the new output of the log should be printed regularly (default: false) -g, --isGeneticSearch               If new tests should be generated via genetic search (default: false) -x, --isExecutionTraceSaved         If the execution trace should be saved at the end of the testing (default: false) -h, --help                          display help for command
 ```